How AQHA is Governed

 “If we didn’t have the people out there, we wouldn’t be where we are today,” he says.
 “We’re the biggest breed association, but not only that, we’re the best.
 And we’re the best run.
 Bar none.”

-The 2013 AQHA Convention is March 8-11 at the Hyatt Regency in Houston.
+The 2016 AQHA Convention is March 11-14 at the South Point Hotel & Casino in Las Vegas.
 All AQHA members are welcome to attend the convention, and most committee meetings are open to the public and allow time for member comments.
 Convention is also where year-end high-point exhibitors and horses are honored, as well as the inductees into the American Quarter Horse Hall of Fame.
 Visit www.aqha.com/convention to learn more about the annual event.
-And mark your calendar for December 31 – that’s the deadline every year for rule-change proposal submissions.